By using our website, you agree to our use of cookies (Visit our privacy policy).

 One key decision for any voiceover project is whether to work with a female or male voice actor.

-First, consider your target audience.
-If you sell products or services that are clearly gendered for example, your video will gain more credibility from a voice actor of the same gender.
+If your product is clearly gendered, you may gain more credibility from a voice actor of the same gender.

 Of course, voice acting is more about the individual’s style and ability than it is about their gender.

-4. Consider Localization
+5. Consider Localization

 Here’s the original: